jewzaam/gh-pulls-summary/README.md

 ## About This Project's Creation

-This repository, including all code, tests, and documentation, was created with the assistance of GitHub Copilot.
-All implementation, design, and documentation tasks involved AI-powered code generation and suggestions from GitHub Copilot, but every change is carefully reviewed and manual updates are made where necessary.
+This repository, including all code, tests, and documentation, was created with the assistance of GitHub Copilot and Cursor.
+All implementation, design, and documentation tasks involved AI-powered code generation and suggestions from these tools, but every change is carefully reviewed and manual updates are made where necessary.
 Suggestions are never taken as-is; all code and documentation are edited and refined to ensure correctness and quality.

 ---